OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/index.rst

 --------------------------------------------------------------

 There are a number of special cases where a model has a particular structure that can be exploited to reduce the cost of linear solves used to compute total derivatives.
-You can learn details on how to determine if your problem has the necessary structure to use one of these features or  how to restructure your problem to make use of them in the theory manual on how OpenMDAO computes total derivatives.
+You can learn details on how to determine if your problem has the necessary structure to use one of these features or  how to restructure your problem to make use of them in the
+:ref:`theory manual on how OpenMDAO computes total derivatives<theory_total_derivatives>`.

 .. toctree::
     :maxdepth: 1

+    linear_restart.rst
+    vectorized_derivs.rst
     simul_derivs.rst

-.. vectorizing_derivatives
-.. parallel_derivatives
-.. caching linear solution for restarting the linear solve
+    parallel_derivs.rst